Urigo/graphql-scalars/README.md

 // import { DateTimeResolver, DateTimeTypeDefinition, DateTimeMock, ... } from "graphql-scalars"

 const server = new ApolloServer({
-  schema: makeExecutableSchema({
   typeDefs: [
     // use spread syntax to add scalar definitions to your schema ...typeDefs,
-      // DateTimeScalar,
+    // DateTimeDefinition,
     // ...
     // ... other type definitions ...
   ],
   resolvers: {
     // use spread syntax to add scalar resolvers to your resolver map ...resolvers,
-      // DateTime,
+    // DateTimeResolver,
     // ...
     // ... remainder of resolver map ...
   },
-  }),
+  mocks: {
+    // use spread syntax to add scalar resolvers to your resolver map ...resolvers,
+    // DateTimeMock,
+    // ...
+    // ... other mocks ...
+  }
 });
 ```